enkidevs/curriculum/nocode-webflow/introduction/basics-of-web/element-hierarchy.md

 ---
 ## Content

-An element is an HTML component of a webpage.
-It can be a paragraph, image, list, link, button, label, navigation bar and more.
+Essentially, all components of a webpage are HTML elements.
+An HTML element can be a paragraph, image, list, link, button, label, navigation bar and more.

-Essentially all components of a webpage are HTML elements.

-The `Element Hierarchy` is how elements behave with respect to one another based on their "rank".
+The element hierarchy is how elements behave with respect to one another based on their type.
+The type can be either **parent**, **sibling**, or **child**.

-There are "Parent", "Sibling" and "Child" elements.

-In Webflow all elements are boxes.

-These boxes can be nested in each other, be of different sizes and have different text styling.
+In Webflow, all elements are boxes.
+These can be nested, have different sizes or text styling.

-For instance, let's say we have a single container element.
+For instance, let's say we have a `container` element in which we nest two `image` elements.

-Now we nest 2 image elements inside the container.

-The Container is the "Parent", the 2 image elements are the "Child" elements of the container, and since the 2 image elements are on the same level they are called "Sibling" elements.
+The `container` will then be **parent**, and the two `image` elements will be its **children**.
+Because both `image` elements are on the same level, they are called **siblings**.

-We can also nest another element within one or both of the image elements.
-Now, those new elements are the child elements of the image elements.
+Nesting is not limited to one level.
+You can nest another element inside one of the `image`s.
+This new element will then become the **child** of the `image` element.

 This hierarchy affects how elements react to one another.

-For instance, if our "Parent" container element is of fixed size, then any of its child elements also have a fixed size a little smaller than the parent element.
-Also, if we move the parent element, we also move all of the child elements as well as their child elements.
-We can also set a specific text styling to a parent element and have the same styling on all of its child elements.
+If the **parent** container element is of fixed size, then any of its child elements will also have a fixed size (a little smaller than the parent element).
+If you set a specific text styling to a parent element, then all its children will have the same styling (unless you change it).
+The general idea is that elements **inherit** properties from their **parents**.

-The easiest way to view the Hierarchy is in the `Navigator` panel.

-The hierarchy can be visualized in the Navigator panel.
+When looking in the `Navigator` panel, you can observe the element hierarchy:

+![example-navigator-hierarchy](https://img.enkipro.com/a64eaf5195e98bb9a52128a9d5491031.png)

 Each child element is slightly indented compared to its parent element.

-![example-navigator-hierarchy](https://img.enkipro.com/a64eaf5195e98bb9a52128a9d5491031.png)

-In the image above, the "body" element is the top parent level element.

-The 2 `Section` elements are the child elements of the "body` element and are also "Sibling" elements since they are on the same level.
+The `body` element is the top parent element.
+The two `Section` elements are the children of `body` element and are also siblings.

 ---
 ## Practice